nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 >    This app will not work with earlier versions of Java 8.

 1. Download the latest `.jar` from the [releases](../../../releases) tab.
 2. Copy the file to the folder you want to use as the home folder for Doist.
-Note that you change Doist's storage location of its data in the future.
+You can change this later.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 <br> <br>
  <img src="images/Ui.png" width="450"> <br>